Approximating outcome probabilities of linear optical circuits: Estimation of matrix functions within multiplicative-errors

-The previous section investigates the efficient estimation schemes for various matrix functions within additive errors.
-This section proposes a much stronger scheme, such as estimations within multiplicative errors.
-We show that for highly classical input states, the $s$-PQDs representations of the outcome probabilities corresponding to those matrix functions can be integrals of log-concave functions.
-Then we can use FPRAS to approximate the matrix functions.
+The previous section investigates the efficient estimation schemes for various matrix functions within additive-errors.
+This section proposes a much stronger scheme, such as estimations within multiplicative-errors.
+We show that for highly classical input states, the $s$-PQDs representations of the outcome probabilities corresponding to those matrix functions can be written as integrals of log-concave functions.
+Then we can use an FPRAS to approximate the matrix functions.